-The Train Depot that's located in the
+The Train Depot at the historical

 village is the former passenger train depot for the C&NW